RemyPorter/Fictive/README.md

 ## Running
 `uv run python -m fictive <path to game folder>` runs the game engine in a terminal.

-`uv run textual serve fictive` runs the game engine in a web server.
+`uv run textual serve fictive <path to game folder>` runs the game engine in a web server.

 The supplied `example` folder represents a simple example game with a handful of states to navigate through.
 It uses substates, the statebag, and basically demos the core things you can do with Fictive.

+In addition to that game, there is also a `tutorial` game, which is both an example game, *and* an interactive instructional guide to working with Fictive.

 You can also run the unit tests: `uv run python -m unittest fictive.tests`.
 The unit tests are currently quite incomplete.